stedn/cooptrail/join.md

 nav-menu: true
 ---

 We welcome you to join us in [our mission](about.html) to raise awareness about the cooperative economy!
+We welcome new Member Organizations, Trail Curators and Community Members.

-You and your organization can become a part of the Co-Op Trail as a Member Organization by using the form below to reach out.
-We'll respond to plan when we can visit you to add you to the trail.
+If your organization is a co-op or part of the solidarity economy you can become a part of the Co-Op Trail as a Member Organization to be added to the trail.
+Or if you're interested in adding content to the Co-Op Trail or documenting your travels, you can also join as a Trail Curator.
+To learn more about these roles and how our organization works visit our <a href="/resources.html">Resources Page</a>.

-If you're interested in adding to the Co-Op Trail, you can also join as a Trail Curator.
-Contact us with the form below and we can help you get set up documenting your own segment of the trail.
-We offer lots of support to our trail curators, and part of any proceeds goes back to support all of our Trail Curators.
+To get involved, you can contact us using the form below, by <a href="mailto:thecooptrail@gmail.com">email</a>, or by joining our group on the <a href="https://www.hylo.com/groups/coop-trail">Hylo organizing platform</a>.
+And if you are just interested in learning more, you can join our community just by <a href="/signup.html">signing up for our mailing list</a>.
+Whatever works best for you.

-You can contact us with the form or by email or phone.
-Whatever is easiest for you.
 Happy Trails!